Black-Wyrm-Lair/Drizzt-Saga/README.md

 - Reviewed and updated items (more in the [commit](https://github.com/Black-Wyrm-Lair/Drizzt-Saga/pull/5) details).
 - Removed embedded CRE actors in F_6666.ARE and used proper CRE files instead.
 - Removed incorrect pile containers from F_6666.ARE.
-- Fixed Regis journal entries, should use from setup.tra instead of f_regis.tra.
+- Fixed Regis journal entries, should use them from setup.tra instead of f_regis.tra.
-- Moved english soundset to a different directory, so it can be replaced by localized sounds.
+- Moved the English soundset to a different directory, so it can be replaced by localized sounds.
 - Corrected doubled cpmvars.tpa entry for "Beregost_House08".
 - And other minor fixes (listed in GitHub commits).

 By TotoR:
-- New balancing components: items expoilts, items nerfing and XP reduction.
+- New balancing components: items exploits, items nerfing and XP reduction.
 - Corrected NPC statistics, classes and their items.
 - Fixed bugs in various CRE files (more in the [commit](https://github.com/Black-Wyrm-Lair/Drizzt-Saga/pull/8) details).
 - Fixed various items.